Our customers have been hired by:

 Pro Tip: Keep your resume consistent with your LinkedIn profile—and vice versa.
 Make sure the dates worked, company names, and responsibilities are the same everywhere.
 If there are differences, your application will look suspicious.

-Trying to follow the trends but not really sure what a good resume should look like in 2019?
-Check out our guide: What Should a Resume Look Like in 2019
+Trying to follow the trends but not really sure what a good resume should look like in 2024?
+Check out our guide: What Should a Resume Look Like

 3. How to Download Your LinkedIn Profile as a PDF Resume [+ Pros & Cons]